-In-house initiatives - The Council by its own activities recognises the importance of limiting the creation of litter, and in an effort to practice what it preaches Meath County Council is also engage in Energy and Waste Awareness within the organisation with schemes such as Reusable Coffee Mugs, Waste Segregation in Canteen and Offices, Biodiversity Project at Council Offices.
+In-house initiatives - The Council by its own activities recognises the importance of limiting the creation of litter, and in an effort to practice what it preaches Meath County Council also engage in Energy and Waste Awareness within the organisation with schemes such as Reusable Coffee Mugs, Waste Segregation in Canteen and Offices, Biodiversity Project at Council Offices, Solar Panels for energy generation etc.

-Dog Litter Awareness-Meath County Council has procured anduse stencils at widely used amenity areas that grab the attention of the public on issues relating to Dog Fouling which have been used in appropriate places in towns and parks.
-There have been a number of successful Dog Awareness Events with dog warden, behaviourist, vet, animal charity.
-These events will be an annual event.
+Dog Litter Awareness - Meath County Council has procured and use stencils at widely used amenity areas that grab the attention of the public on issues relating to Dog Fouling which have been used in appropriate places in towns and parks.
+There is a social media, radio and press campaign aimed at dog owners, highlighting risks associated with dog fouling.